A guide to LED mounting hardware

 - LED diameter, e.g., T-1 or T-1 3/4

-- Distance required from the PDB surface
+- Distance required from the PCB surface

 - And in some cases, whether the LED lamp is round, square, or rectangular

-Sometimes the LED is not mounted directly to a printed circuit board.
+Sometimes the LED is not mounted directly to a PCB.
 In fact, there are applications when the PCB is not accessible and longer, flexible leads must be attached between the LED driver and the LED lamp.
 For example, emergency lighting for fixtures and luminaires will have a charging indicator LED.
-This round surface mount led light will protrude from the back plate or diffuser of the luminaire.
+This round surface mount LED light will protrude from the back plate or diffuser of the luminaire.

 However, the driver and backup battery will be installed in the interior of the fixture, often in tandem with the lighting ballast.

+To do that, the LED must be secured with an LED light holder to hold the lamp in place.
 Another LED lens holder allows the light to be observed from an angle.
 This is useful when the panel enclosure is mounted above eye level.
-This is accomplished by an internal beveled lens that can be pointed in various directions.
+This is accomplished by an internal bevelled lens that can be pointed in various directions.